atuttle/MCP/ReadMe.md

 });
 ```

+### API Base URL

+What is a "base url" and why split it from the rest of the API request url?

+The base url is the portion that's the same for every request.
+For example, `https://api.twitter.com/1.1`
+would be the base url for Twitter's v1.1 REST API.
+This split is made so that if the base needs to change
+--for example, you switch to the 1.2 api version-- then you only need to change it in one place.

+The rest of the API request URL would be considered the endpoint, URI, or something else, depending on with whom
+you're speaking.
+For example, `/statuses/retweets/:id.json` for retweets.

+When the api request is made for the given page, the string you supply as the `get` parameter to `.page()` is
+appended to the string you supplied for the `apiBaseUrl` parameter when creating your MCP instance.

+#### Multiple Bases

+If you need to access multiple APIs -- perhaps your own internal API for some pages, and the Twitter
+API for others -- enter a blank string for `apiBaseUrl` and the full API request url in each `.page()` definition.

+There's nothing stopping you from building something clever of your own to clean up api urls.
+It's not meant to be
+a perfect tool for every variation of the problem, just a decent-enough solution to the most common case.

 ### Local Caching of api results

 Optionally store api results locally.
 Or don't, and just hit the API every time the page is